 52 pages, 5x6.5 • $12.00 and $2.50 postage

-Bronze Man Books is pleased to announce the publication of Map to the Multiverse by Emma R. Wilson.
+Bronze Man Books is pleased to publish Map to the Multiverse by Emma R. Wilson.
 This collection of poery is a hand-sewn chapbook featuring works that celebrate the movement and creativity of the imagination.
 "You sense in reading Emma R. Wilson's poems that almost anything can happen in them and be completely believable.
 They introduce a new kind of space-age, pop-culture carnivalesque." ~Stpehen Frech, introduction.

 Winter Hearts (tanka poetry) - $12